1. Scope

 12.5.
 Taking food and drinks into the auditorium and consuming them there is not permitted.

 12.6.
-For reasons relating to animal protection and for reasons of space, blind-dogs or other animals with similar, corresponding functions cannot be taken into the auditorium.
+For reasons relating to animal protection and for reasons of space, guide dogs or other animals with similar, corresponding functions cannot be taken into the auditorium.
 If notified in advance, BF will have admission staff ready to guide affected persons and allocate seats.

 12.7.
-For safety reasons, taking bulky and, regardless of size, dangerous objects as well as seat cushions into the Festspielhaus is forbidden.
-Handbags are allowed up to a maximum size of 18cm x 26cm x 6cm.
-In the event of deviating official safety requirements, these will take precedence.
+For safety reasons, taking bulky and – regardless of size – dangerous objects as well as seat cushions into the Festspielhaus is prohibited.
+Handbags can be taken into the hall up to a maximum size of 18 cm x 26 cm x 6 cm.
+Larger bags must be locked in the lockers outside the Festspielhaus or handed over to the cloakroom.
+In the event of deviating official safety requirements, those shall take precedence.

 13. Health protection and hygiene regulations

 13.1.
-For the purpose of protecting the health of BF employees and other participants and visitors to the Bayreuther Festspiele, the Bayreuther Festspiele will observe and implement all legal, regulatory and official requirements applicable at any particular time.
+For the purpose of protecting the health of BF employees and other participants and visitors to the Bayreuth Festival, the Bayreuth Festival will observe and implement all legal, regulatory and official requirements applicable at any particular time.

 13.2.
 In order to protect the health of BF employees and other participants and visitors to the Bayreuth Festival, BF shall be entitled to impose hygiene standards and rules of conduct in justified cases of danger to life and limb (e.g., epidemics, pandemics, etc.) at its own reasonable discretion, irrespective of any applicable legal, regulatory or official requirements, to impose hygiene standards and rules of conduct in this regard, such as the wearing of a face covering/mask, including the requirement for such a mask (e.g., FFP2), the observance of distances or the use of disinfectants, as well as protective measures for the visit to the Festspielhaus and its adjoining buildings, which the user of the admission ticket is obliged to comply with.